Installation¶

 To stop NEBULA, you can use the following command line:

-If frontend is not working, check the logs in app/logs/server.log
+If frontend is not working, check the logs in app/logs/frontend.log

 If any of the following errors appear, take a look at the docker logs of the nebula-frontend container: